 Everyone in the Area Is Selling

-or a home, having a lot of alternatives is fantastic, but if there are too many properties for sale in one area, it may be a warning sign.
+When looking for a home, having a lot of alternatives is fantastic, but if there are too many properties for sale in one area, it may be a warning sign.
 What is driving home sales today?
 Is the area being rezoned for a different school district?
 Is there a busy roadway nearby?
 Ask your real estate agent whether or not any properties for sale in an area should cause you anxiety.

 The Residence Is Situated on a Flood Plain